Quantum Mechanics in Terms of Realism

+is always satisfied.
+The variable $\vec{\sigma }$ in the semiclassical model corresponds to the $\lambda $ introduced in formula (4.6) because it is independent of {\bf a} and ${\bf b}$.
+In the quantum-mechanical case it is not so, because there the value of $\vec{\sigma }$ for proton 2 before it enters B's apparatus is influenced by A's variable ${\bf a},\; \vec{\sigma }$ for proton 2 being either +{\bf a} or $-${\bf a}.

+Thus correlations described by formulas such as (4.4), which do not satisfy the Bell inequality, mean local inexplicability, i.e. nonlocality \cite{Bel90}.

+It is always assumed that the choice of the parameters $a$ and $b$ can be made at any time at will by the experimenters.
+If we accept a strictly deterministic view, where free will is an illusion, it is possible to assume that \emph{all} correlations arise from common causes in the past.
+Nevertheless, it is also possible to assume that there are particular correlations which do not arise in this way.
+Some support of this view is seen in the superluminal contraction of the one-particle wavepackets discussed in Sec.~3.1 and in the arguments given in \cite{Jab12} (cf. also \cite{Simul}).

-Notice that it is irrelevant for our conclusions whether the Bell inequal ity can also be derived in other ways.
-Notice also that the question of determinism is not involved in the Bell inequality and its derivation because the parameters $a, b$ and $\lambda $ only determine the probability of an outcome, not the outcome itself.
-Whether this probability is reducible to some underlying constellations of additional variables is left open.
-Neither is the question of realism touched upon because it is left open whether the outcomes of the experiments come into existence by our observation or arise independently of the observer.
+Finally, we note that in the above considerations about the Bell inequality the question of determinism is not involved because the parameters $a, b$ and $\lambda$ only determine the probability of an outcome, not the outcome itself.
+Whether this probability is reducible to some underlying constellations of additional variables is left open. -- Neither is the question of realism involved because it is left open whether the outcomes come into existence by our observation or arise independently of the observer.
+The Bell inequality is just about nonlocality.